ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 library (HTGAnalyzer)
 ```
 # 2. TUTORIAL.
 Once installed, you can start with the tutorial.
-Remember that this package was initially designed for people who have HTG Edge to analyze.
-However, with the closure of the company, previous quality control features were revealed, but not for the transcriptomic panel, whose quality control was not well established.
-For this reason, this package is prepared to perform an easy analysis for people who are not into bioinformatics.
-It has an automatic function that will perform all the analyses and other functions for specific analyses, giving you more freedom to modify.

-We have a main function, HTG_auto, which performs all the mentioned analyses.
-Additionally, we have individual functions such as HTG_DEA, HTG_survival, HTG_QC, and HTG_TME, which provide more flexibility for modification.
+This package, HTG_Analyzer, was originally designed for analyzing HTG Edge files.
+However, following the closure of the company, only certain quality control features were fully disclosed, particularly those not related to the transcriptomic panel.
+To address this, our package provides a simplified approach for users who may not have a background in bioinformatics.
+The primary function, HTG_auto, automates the entire analysis process—from data import and quality control to detailed analyses, complete with plots and tables.
+Every aspect is customizable, allowing users to easily modify and tailor the analyses to their specific needs.
+Although it was initially created for HTG, the package is also compatible with RNAseq data.
+Additionally, there are individual functions like HTG_DEA, HTG_survival, HTG_QC, and HTG_TME that offer more flexibility and precision for advanced users looking to perform specific analyses.

 ## 2.1.
 QUICK START.